Valle dei Templi: Other remains

 On the western side of the city are the remains of Gates VI and VII.
-The first probably lying on the road to Heracles, the second having two towers and two external bastions (one having 15-metre thick walls); northwards are the remains of Gates VIII and IX, now surrounded by illegal buildings.
+The first probably lies on the road to Heracles, the second has two towers and two external bastions (one having 15-meter thick walls); northwards are the remains of Gates VIII and IX, now surrounded by illegal buildings.

-At the western tip of the area in which the Temple of Concordia lies, are parts of a late-ancient or early-medieval necropolis, constructed on existing cisterns.
+At the western tip of the area in which the Temple of Concordia lies are parts of a late-ancient or early-medieval necropolis, constructed on existing cisterns.
 Other tombs and catacombs are visible in the so-called Grotte Fragapane, dating to the 4th century AD.

 These late-Roman and Byzantine necropolises lie in an area used for tombs since ancient times.
-One of these, the so-called Tomb of Theron, is a naiskos sepulchre with square plan.
+One of these, the so-called Tomb of Theron, is a naiskos sepulcher with a square plan.
 Gate IV is located near the tomb of Theron: probably one of the most important in the city, as it led to the sea.

 West of the Olympeion, are remains of two insulae (residences) 38 m wide, connected by a square to the ancient Gate V. It is likely that they were built re-using structures belonging to the sacred area of the Olympeion.
 Nearby is a sanctuary with an L-shaped portico from the early 5th century BC, which is annexed to Gate V. In the area are also two archaic (mid-6th century BC) temples.

 On the northern side of Gate V is a large stone square leading to the "Sanctuary of the Chthonic Gods".

-The so-called "Oratory of Phalaris" is in fact a Roman temple, measuring 12.40 × 8.85 m.
+The structure known as the "Oratory of Phalaris" is in fact a Roman temple, measuring 12.40 × 8.85 m.